Newsletter No. 3 (EN)

 3% of the payment

-8. Income paid by Government Agency:
+8. Payment made by Government Agency:

-1% of the payment
+1% of the payment.

-9. Income paid from the sale of goods:
+9. Payment for the sale of goods:

 0% of the payment